Ropalopus insubricus

 Ropalopus insubricus is a rare species of European long-horned beetle in the family Cerambycidae.
 It was first documented by Ernst Friedrich Germar in 1824 and first assessed for the IUCN Red List in 2009.
 The species is quite rare in Europe and is classified as Near Threatened.

 Description

 Ropalopus insubricus is a species within the genus Ropalopus.
 It is characterized by its distinct morphological features.
-The species measures between 14 mm (0.55 in) and 31 mm (1.22 in) in length, it is identified by densely reticulated elytra lacking wrinkles in the basal half.
+The species measures between 14 and 31 mm in length, it is identified by densely reticulated elytra lacking wrinkles in the basal half.
 The pronotum is unevenly tapered, featuring a large rhomboid area with slight punctation.
 In males, the lustrous pronotum contrasts with other subspecies, and the antennae are notably longer than the elytra.
 Pronotum stains are characterized by deeper punctation, narrow irregularities, and a non-merging pattern.
 Ropalopus insubricus is diurnal, with the species being particularly active during the warm daylight hours.